Daniel-KM/Omeka-S-module-Guest/README.md

 - session-token
   A session token can be created for api access.
-It is reset each time the user login or logout.
+It is reset each time the user logs in or logs out.
 The api keys have no limited life in Omeka.

 - register
   A visitor can register too, if allowed in the config.
 Register requires an